 Marine Drive

-Marine Drive is a backwaters promenade in Kochi famous for its view and photogenic characteristics.
-Head to Marine Drive for a calm and serene evening, taking in the beauty of Kochi, relishing the live fresh fruit drinks and light snacks by the walkaway and shopping for trinkets from the hawkers.
+Marine Drive, a backwaters promenade in Kochi is another of my favorite hangouts in Kochi.
+We visit Marine Drive whenever we are looking for a calm and serene evening, to take in the beauty of Kochi, while relishing the live fresh fruit drinks and light snacks by the walkaway and shopping for trinkets from the hawkers.

-Marine Drive is also a ferry and cruise ship spot in Kochi, about which I have explained further down in “Things to Do in Kochi.”
+Marine Drive is also a ferry and cruise ship spot in Kochi, about which I have explained further down below under “Things to Do in Kochi.”

 Marine Drive is a must-see attraction in Kochi, especially in the evening when the lights play music on the waves.